loschmidt/BenchStab/doc_src/details.md

 echo 1CSE L45G I | benchstab
 ```

 The option `--pred-type` can be used to further specify the type of the selected predictor used based on the input format.
-This is useful for predictors that accept both sequential and structural inputs.
-By default, the predictor client will only acquire predictions from structural predictors.
-If you wish to acquire sequential predictors, you have to specify the `--pred-type` option:
+This is useful for predictors that accept both sequence and structure inputs.
+By default, the predictor client will only acquire predictions from structure-enabled predictors.
+If you wish to query sequence-based predictors, you have to specify the `--pred-type` option:

 ```
 echo 1CSE L45G I | benchstab --pred-type sequence
 ```

 There is also a possibility of allowing multiple input types for predictors at once.
-For example, if you wish to acquire predictions from both sequential and structural predictors, you can use the following command:
+For example, if you wish to acquire predictions from both sequence-based and structure-enabled, you can use the following command:

 ```bash
 echo 1CSE L45G I | benchstab --pred-type sequence structure